youngtrashbag/PNG-corruption/README.md

 4. Run any binary with or without an image (in case you don't use an image, the default image will be used) `./increment my-image.png`

+## License

+GNU General Public License v3.0

+## Special Thanks

+I would like to thank the following:

+- Coulor & Eyesight
+- OpenCV
+- Images (especially the CEO of PNG)